tuchaVshortah/linux-kernel-module/keylogger/v1/Readme.md

       ![image](https://user-images.githubusercontent.com/71591558/221278584-4bc14e3e-441d-41df-8ac7-6caa7b2491ab.png)

-  5. To remove the module from your kernel use this command:
+  5. To remove the module from your kernel use this command (or just run *make*):

       ***sudo rmmod keylogger***